 We have to give the makers of Instinct Be Natural Real Lamb & Oatmeal credit: they certainly tried to make a comprehensive dog food.

 They threw everything but the kitchen sink into this recipe, including three different protein sources and a whole host of fruits and veggies.
 There’s even a dash of vitamins thrown in for good measure.

 The problem is that it’s a little too much.
 It has plenty of “meals” in it, and there are several ingredients (like sweet potatoes and lamb) that often serve as allergens for many dogs.
 To top it all off, the salt content is rather high as well.

-- Having a wet food on hand might be a nice treat for your pup!
-Check about: Best Wet Dog Food to Mix With Dry Food
+- Having wet food on hand might be a nice treat for your pup!
+Check out: Best Wet Dog Food to Mix With Dry Food

 10. Earthborn Holistic Dry Dog Food